jasonad123/gtfs-observatory/README.md

 ### Agency Configuration

 Agencies are defined in `src/lib/agencies.ts`.
 Each agency includes:

 - ID and display name
 - Website URL
-- Feed IDs (MobilityData IDs in mdb-xxx format) - preferred for precise matching
+- Feed IDs (Mobility Database IDs in mdb-xxx format) - preferred for precise matching
 - Provider name mappings (used as fallback when feed IDs not available)
-- (optional) Colours for branding purposes
+- (optional) Colours and logo for branding purposes

 **Feed Matching Strategy**:

 1. **Primary**: Match by MobilityData feed ID (most reliable)
 2. **Fallback**: Match by provider name (if IDs not specified)